UCAS-DV/text_adventure/README.md

 ## Project description
 ---
-+ Creating a game where a broke intern gets a call from the president/vice president about a stolen Declaration of Independence.
-The intern is tasked to restore it and has to go through several locations with different bosses who own pieces of the Declaration.
++ Creating a game where a broke intern gets a call from the president/vice president about a stolen Constitution.
+The intern is tasked to restore it and has to go through several locations with different bosses who own pieces of the Constitution.
 As the intern progresses, he meets allies that help him and gains items.

 ## Installation